sivanminishira/mininet/AGENT_README.md

 ### On a personal note

 We hope our feature will help you and that you will create more use cases that are sutable for you and share them with others so we can expand the AGENT toolbox for all of mininet's community.

-If you have any questions are contact is: sivanoddes@gmail.com shiralevi51@gmail.com
+If you have any questions feel free to write us: sivanoddes@gmail.com, shiralevi51@gmail.com

 ### Documentation